Spyderisk/system-modeller/LICENSES/README.md

-# Licenses in Spyderisk and how to apply them
+# Licenses in the Spyderisk System Modeller and how to apply them

 This is both a policy document and a practical how-to.
 The technical details of licensing can be complicated, but Spyderisk licensing is easy if you follow